theusaf/mcfunction-lang/README.md

-# mcfunction-lang syntax highlighter
+# mcfunction-lang

-A syntax highlighter and snippet package for Minecraft's function files
+A syntax highlighter and autocomplete package for Minecraft's function files

-Supports 1.12 - 1.18.2
+Supports 1.12 - **1.18.2**

 ## Installation Requirements
 - This package may require Python to build certain dependencies.